 We sell all of the loans we originate into the secondary mortgage market.
 Insofar as we underwrite our originated loans to the standards and specifications of the ultimate investor, we have no further financial obligations from the issuance of loans, except in certain limited instances where early payment default occurs.
-Those underwriting standards are typically equal to or more stringent than the underwriting standards required by FNMA, VA and FHA.
+Those underwriting standards are typically equal to or more stringent than the underwriting standards required by Fannie Mae ("FNMA"), the Department of Veterans Affairs ("VA") and the Federal Housing Administration ("FHA").
 Because we sell all of our loans and do not service them, there is often a substantial delay between the time that a loan goes into default and the time that the investor requests us to reimburse them for losses incurred because of the default.
 We believe that all of the loans that we originate are underwritten to the standards and specifications of the ultimate investor to whom we sell our originated loans.
 We employ a quality control department to ensure that our underwriting controls are effective, and further assess the underwriting function as part of our assessment of internal controls over financial reporting.

 NVRM has always maintained an allowance for losses on mortgage loans originated that reflects our judgment of the present loss exposure from the loans that we have originated and sold.
 The allowance is calculated based on an analysis of historical experience and exposure.
-At March 31, 2013 we had an allowance for loan losses of approximately \$6,900.
-Although we consider the allowance for loan losses reflected on the March 31, 2013 balance sheet to be adequate, there can be no assurance that this allowance will prove to be adequate to cover losses on loans previously originated.
+At March 31, 2014 we had an allowance for loan losses of approximately \$8,500.
+Although we consider the allowance for loan losses reflected on the March 31, 2014 balance sheet to be adequate, there can be no assurance that this allowance will prove to be adequate to cover losses on loans previously originated.

-NVRM is dependent on our homebuilding segment's customers for business.
+NVRM is dependent on our homebuilding operations' customers for business.
 If new orders and selling prices of the homebuilding segment decline, NVRM's operations will also be adversely affected.
-In addition, the mortgage segment's operating results may be adversely affected in future periods due to the continued tightening and volatility of the credit markets, changes in investor funding times, as well as increased regulation of mortgage lending practices.
+In addition, the mortgage segment's operating results may be adversely affected in future periods due to the continued tightening and volatility of the credit markets, changes in investor funding times, increased regulation of mortgage lending practices and increased competition in the mortgage market.